 Passive regeneration takes place automatically on motorway-type runs when the exhaust temperature is high.
-Because many cars don't get this sort of use car manufacturers have to design-in 'active' regeneration where the engine management computer (ECU) takes control of the process.
+Many cars don't get this sort of use though so manufacturers have to design-in 'active' regeneration where the engine management computer (ECU) takes control of the process.

-When the soot loading in the filter reaches a set limit (about 45%) the ECU will initiate post combustion fuel injection to increase the exhaust temperature and trigger regeneration.
-If the journey is a bit stop/start or you take your foot off the accelerator while the regeneration is in progress, it may not complete and the warning light will come on to show that the filter is partially blocked.
+Active Regeneration occurs when the level of soot in the filter reaches around 45%.
+The ECU makes small adjustments to the fuel injection timing and increases the exhaust gas temperature.
+This increases the exhaust temperature which then initiates the regeneration process, burning away the soot trapped in the DPF.
+If the journey is a bit stop/start the regeneration may not complete and the warning light will come on to show that the filter is partially blocked.

-It should be possible to start a complete regeneration and clear the warning light by driving for 10 minutes or so at speeds greater than 40mph
+It should be possible to start a complete regeneration and clear the warning light by driving for 20 minutes or so at speeds greater than 40mph.